nrohmen/Kotlin-Android-Clean-Architecture/README.md

 # Kotlin-Android-Clean-Architecture
-Random Android project written in Kotlin
+Just random Android project written in Kotlin.
+In this project i'll apply some things to approach clean architecture.
+- Using Kotlin DSL to write Gradle scripts.
+- ...